-A 12-month clinical study of the Bausch + Lomb PureVision® (balafilcon A) Visibility Tinted Contact Lenses showed the lens is safe and effective for vision correction for up to 30 days of continuous wear.
+A 12-month clinical study of the Bausch + Lomb PureVision[®] (balafilcon A) Visibility Tinted Contact Lenses showed the lens is safe and effective for vision correction for up to 30 days of continuous wear.

 A total of 820 subjects were enrolled in the clinical study.
 Six hundred ten (610) subjects completed the one-year study.
-Subjects were fitted with a Pure Vision® Contact Lens on one eye and a control lens the other eye.
-Subjects were instructed to replace the Pure Vision® Contact Lens with a new lens every 30 days, and to wear the control lens overnight for up to six consecutive nights per week.
-Eyes had one night without lens wear after the scheduled removal.
-The control lens was to be replaced with a new lens every 14 days.
+Subjects were fitted with a PureVision® Contact Lens on one eye and a control lens on the other eye.
+Subjects were instructed to replace the PureVision® Contact Lens with a new lens every 30 days, and to wear the control lens overnight for up to six consecutive nights per week.
+Eyes had one night without lens was to be replaced with a new lens every 14 days.